 8.1 Intégrité Restaurant Cafe & Bar

 Another one of our favorite haunts where we spent a lot of evenings is Intégrité Restaurant Café & Bar.
 As of recently, ownership has changed, but the new owner carries the torch with pride.
-The current menu is predominantly Thai inspired and the Pad Kee Mao (Thai Drunken Noodles) I ordered proved simply delicious.
+The current menu is predominantly Thai inspired and the Pad Kee Mao (Thai Drunken Noodles) we ordered proved simply delicious.
 Same can be said about the steamed Gyozas.
 Beautifully decorated interior, good service and food made with love.

 8.2 Nesat Seafood House

 One of the more original restaurants in Phnom Penh.
 Soon after opening in 2017 it was already popular enough for them to move to a larger location.
 The winning formula of Nesat is simple but effective.
 Fresh seafood for a reasonable price in a calm and welcoming interior, it really works.